Sliding doors: from psychologist in Vienna to research leader in Brisbane

 Monika is now a Professor in Behavioural Science based at the Centre for Health Services Research in the University of Queensland’s Faculty of Medicine.
-The team is researching various projects, from how hospitals can improve patient care to the early detection of melanoma using 3D imaging.
 In telehealth, the team is reviewing how modern technologies like video conferencing and apps can improve health outcomes, particularly for people living in remote and regional communities.

 “It’s such an amazing team.
 We have people from diverse backgrounds and disciplines – from medicine to mathematics – coming together to solve health problems.
 Every day, I learn something new from someone on the team.”